-Students must complete a Foundational Research Project under the guidance of their research mentor.
+Students must complete a Foundational Research Project or Master's thesis under the guidance of their research mentor.
 Students who are approved to earn a master's degree at Old Dominion University and who complete a master's thesis will meet this requirement.
 Students who complete a master's thesis at another institution may submit it for consideration to meet this requirement.
 Details on this requirement are found below under Research Training.